alexjvr1/Rtemp.v2/CHPhylogeography.md

 Bcftools is useful for subsetting a vcf file:

 ```
-bgzip -c CH_6.100.vcf > CH_6.100.vcf.gz
-vcf-sort CH_6.100.vcf.gz
-tabix -fp vcf CH_6.100.vcf.gz

-bcftools view -S PhyloNames.txt CH_6.100.vcf.gz -o CH.Phylo.vcf

-vcftools --vcf CH_6.100.vcf --keep PhyloNames.txt --out Phylo.RAD.vcf
+vcftools --vcf CH_6.100.vcf --keep PhyloNames.txt --recode --out CH.Phylo.vcf
 ```

-Where CEUlist.txt is a list of all the that should be extracted.

 I'll extract all the samples that have mtDNA sequenced.

 It turns out that I don't have RAD data for all the mtDNA sequenced samples: 256/285 samples = 89.8%

-Now that I have the data, I will run the normal SNP filtering on it:
+Now that I have the data, I will run the normal SNP filtering on it:*** This is before I've optimised any of the depth parameters!!

 50% genotyping rate.
 And MAC of 3.